GrayedFox/multidict/README.md

   are writing in and apply spell checking based on your preferred language list
 - synced storage means your preferences and personal dictionary persist across all of your devices
-- word suggestions will match the font and style of whatever text area you are editing, because having 7 different fonts and sizes on any given website is already criminal enough
+- word suggestions will match the font and style of whatever text area you are editing, because having 7 different fonts and sizes on any given website is criminal enough

 ![Multidict in action!](media/demo/demo-multidict.gif?raw=true "Multidict")